Address Matching Software: Validating and Linking Location Data at Scale

 E-Commerce Logistics

 Incorrect or duplicate shipping addresses cause failed deliveries, re-shipments, and customer dissatisfaction.
-Address matching at the point of order entry (comparing the entered address against the customer's existing addresses) prevents duplicate shipments to the same household and flags potentially undeliverable addresses before the package ships.
-The cost of a failed delivery in e-commerce ranges from $5 to $15 per occurrence (return shipping, customer service handling, re-shipment), making pre-shipment address matching a direct cost avoidance measure.
+Address matching at order entry compares the entered address against the customer's existing addresses, preventing duplicate shipments and flagging undeliverable addresses before the package ships.
+Each failed delivery carries real cost in return shipping, support handling, and re-shipment, so pre-shipment matching is a direct cost-avoidance measure.

 Customer 360 and Entity Resolution

-Address is one of the key fields used to link records that refer to the same person across systems.
-A customer with one address in the CRM and a slightly different format in the billing system can't be unified into a Customer 360 profile without address matching.
-Combined with fuzzy name matching software and identifier-based comparison, address matching pushes entity resolution confidence sharply higher, which is why database matching software usually weights address among the heaviest fields in its probabilistic scoring model.
+Address is one of the key fields used in entity resolution to link records for the same person across systems, and a customer with one address in the CRM and another format in billing cannot be unified without address matching.
+Combined with name and identifier matching, address matching raises entity resolution confidence.
+For database matching software across systems, address is typically one of the highest-weight fields in the probabilistic model.

 Healthcare: Patient Address Linking